How to pay your fees

 How to make your payment

-- Enter your student information.
+- Enter your payment details

 If you can’t use Western Union to transfer your money, you can pay by telegraphic transfer.
 You may need to visit your local bank to do this—make sure you take the authorisation form with you.